 - Do your research to find the best energy plan for you to maximise your solar energy – look for plans that have low rates, discounts and include FiT (and remember to talk to your energy retailer too).

 - EnergyAustralia customers with solar using our app can monitor how much electricity they've fed back into the grid (for their home or business, or both).

 Across Australia, there were

-- 1 in 4 Australian homes now have rooftop solar installed#
+- 1 in 3 Australian homes now have rooftop solar installed*

 In conclusion, investing in solar energy is still a power move

-By looking at your solar system as a way to reduce your electricity costs for your home or business by using your own generated energy, rather than earning credits for the energy you feed back to the grid, you can see that it’s still a very worthwhile long term investment – for you, your family and for the environment.
+Australia boasts some of the world's greatest solar energy resources.
+The country is prioritising the rapid and vast expansion of solar energy generation.
+By looking at your solar system as a way to reduce your electricity costs for your home or business, or by using your own solar system to generate electricity, rather than earning credits for the energy you feed back to the grid, you can see that it's still a very worthwhile long-term investment.

 *Source: Clean Energy Australia Report April 2023, Clean Energy Council